-- c.
+- software, and communications) to insure compliance with published standards. - c.
 Maintain procedures and policies to insure that the Town's electronic resources are properly managed.
 Emphasis shall be placed on insuring that electronic information is easily accessible by those departments requiring access. - d.
 No deviation from published hardware, software, communications, or information management policies/standards without a written waiver signed by the Town Manager and/or his/her designee. - e.
 Centralize functions that can be automated and/or centralized to maximize the utilization of the Town's personnel and/or other financial resources.